 Miriam Chickering, one of our expert sleep consultants, can vouch for that – she spends her days helping other families sleep coach in a way that aligns with their philosophies, and believes wholeheartedly in the value of sleep coaching — and she practices attachment parenting principles in her own home, with her 6 kiddos!
 So she’s the perfect person to discuss this topic.

 Keep reading, and hear Miriam’s thoughts on how attachment parents can sleep coach effectively and gently, as well as her tips for helping attachment parents get more sleep, and build healthy sleep habits in their little ones.

-How Attachment Parents Can Sleep Train WITHOUT Compromising Their Values and Beliefs – Tips From Miriam Chickering, Sleep and Lactation Consultant
+How Attachment Parents Can Sleep Train WITHOUT Compromising Their Values and Beliefs – Tips From Miriam Chickering, Sleep Consultant

 You may be thinking that attachment parenting and sleep coaching won’t mix, but they really can go together very well at The Baby Sleep Site®.
 How is that possible?
 Because we use a holistic approach to sleep – one that accounts for all elements of a child’s emotional, mental, and physical development.
 This holistic approach allows us to minimize crying, which is crucial to attachment parents who are embarking on sleep coaching.

 One of our first steps in working with attachment parents on sleep coaching is to do what we call “setting the stage for sleep”.
 Here are a few things we look at to make sure we’ve properly set the stage:

 Often, making small changes in one or more of these areas goes a long way towards improving sleep, and it ensures that we aren’t overlooking anything when we begin working on sleep habits.
 It also means we have less work to do in sleep training, and that in turn means we will likely have more success using gentle methods with minimal crying.